 The NLRP12 gene provides instructions for making a protein called monarch-1.
-Monarch-1 is a member of a family of proteins called nucleotide-binding domain and leucine-rich repeat containing (NLR) proteins, which are found in the fluid inside cells (cytoplasm).
+Monarch-1 is a member of a family of proteins called intracellular "NOD-like" receptor (NLR) proteins.
 Monarch-1 is found mainly in certain types of white blood cells.

 Health Conditions Related to Genetic Changes

 Familial cold autoinflammatory syndrome type 2

 At least 20 variants (also known as mutations) in the NLRP12 gene have been found to cause familial cold autoinflammatory syndrome type 2.
 This condition causes episodes of fever, skin rash, and joint pain, often in response to cold temperatures.

 Many of the NLRP12 gene variants that cause familial cold autoinflammatory syndrome type 2 are in a region of the gene known as exon 3.
 Most NLRP12 gene variants appear to reduce the ability of the monarch-1 protein to inhibit inflammation, resulting in an unusually long inflammatory response.
 However, research shows that other variants increase the protein's ability to trigger inflammatory responses, even when there is no injury or disease.

 Impairment of the body's mechanisms for controlling inflammation results in the episodes of skin rash, fever, and joint pain seen in familial cold autoinflammatory syndrome type 2.
 It is unclear why episodes can be triggered by cold exposure in this disorder.

 Additional changes in the NLRP12 gene or changes in other genes may influence the severity of familial cold autoinflammatory syndrome type 2, but little is known about how these changes contribute to the condition.